Energy Savings Improvement Program

 The ESIP approach may not be appropriate for all energy conservation and energy efficiency improvements.
 Local units should carefully consider all alternatives to develop an approach that best meets their needs.
 Local units considering an ESIP should carefully review the Local Finance Notice, the law, and consult with qualified professionals to determine how they should approach the task.

-If you have an ESIP plan you would like to submit to the Board of Public Utilities, please email it to ESIP@bpu.state.nj.us.
+If you have an ESIP plan that needs to be submitted to the Board of Public Utilities, please email it to ESIP@bpu.state.nj.us.
 Please limit the file size to 3MB (or break it into smaller files).